kairos-io/kairos/README.md

 ## Project status

+- (Dec 28, 2022) announcing the release of Kairos 1.4, which includes self-coordinated automated HA deployment via p2p and with [KubeVIP](https://kube-vip.io/).
+Check out the [docs](https://kairos.io/docs/installation/p2p/) for more information on this exciting new feature!
+Support for Ubuntu, Debian, and Fedora is also added in the Kairos 1.4 release.
+Expanding the number of supported operating systems currently available to pick from!
 - (Sep 29, 2022) announcing Kairos 1.0 GA availability.
 Kairos is now backed by Spectro Cloud, which contributes to the project.
 Kairos will remain fully community-driven and has its own governance.
 See the [announcement](https://github.com/kairos-io/kairos/discussions/159)
 - (Sep 15, 2022) the c3OS project has a new name: Kairos!
 For full details, see https://github.com/c3os-io/c3os/issues/88 and https://github.com/c3os-io/c3os/discussions/84.